sgm0783/Agama/README.md

 ## Resources
 Check [the VerusCoin github Wiki](https://github.com/VerusCoin/VerusCoin/wiki) for useful information about operating the wallet.
 Also [check the Discord commnity](https://discordapp.com/channels/444621794964537354/449633547343495172)

+Version 0.3.4 is the first regular full release of the Verus enhanced Agama wallet.
+Release target date is June 10, 2018.
+The prior release version 0.3.3-beta was the final beta release.

 #### For Developers
 You must have `node.js` and `npm` installed on your machine.